microsoft/TypeScript-Handbook/pages/Modules.md

 // Export original validator but rename it export {ZipCodeValidator as RegExpBasedZipCodeValidator} from "./ZipCodeValidator";
 ```

-Optionally, a module can warp one or more modules and expose all thier exports using `export * from "module"` syntax.
+Optionally, a module can warp one or more modules and combine all their exports using `export * from "module"` syntax.

 ##### AllValidators.ts

 ```ts
 export * from "./StringValidator"; // exports interface StringValidator export * from "./LettersOnlyValidator"; // exports class LettersOnlyValidator